Harvard Model Congress: Domestic conferences

-International Conferences
+International conferences

 Harvard Model Congress Middle East, formerly known as Harvard Model Congress Dubai, was founded in 2013.
-Harvard Model Congress Dubai 2013 took place at the American University in Dubai, UAE from January 24–26.
+Harvard Model Congress Dubai 2013 took place at the American University in Dubai, UAE, from January 24 to 26.
 It hosted over 300 students from 11 different countries in its first conference.

-Harvard Model Congress Asia was founded in 2004, holding an annual conference in mid-January (second weekend of January).
-HMC Asia was organized in Hong Kong for the first time in history in 2014.
-It then became the largest international Model Congress conference, attracting nearly 600 students from 19 countries and 4 continents.
+Harvard Model Congress Asia (HMCA) was founded in 2004, holding an annual conference in mid-January (second weekend of January).
+HMC Asia was organized in Hong Kong.
+It has nearly 600 students from 19 countries on four continents.
 HMC Asia focuses on America's political system and international governmental institutions.
 The 2008 conference, supposed to be held from September 4–6, was cancelled due to rebellion in Thailand.
-As the substitution for the cancelled 2008 HMCA, the 2009 session of Harvard Model Congress Asia was held in Seoul, Republic of Korea from January 22–24.
-In 2020, HMCA moved to Tokyo, Japan for the first time in its history.
-In 2021 and 2022, in response to the COVID-19 pandemic, HMCA was hosted entirely virtually.
-In 2023, HMCA will return to Seoul, South Korea for its first in-person conference since the pandemic.
+As a substitute for the cancelled 2008 HMCA, the 2009 session of Harvard Model Congress Asia was held in Seoul, South Korea, from January 22 to 24.
+In 2020, HMCA moved to Tokyo for the first time.
+In 2021 and 2022, in response to the COVID-19 pandemic, HMCA was hosted virtually.
+In 2023, HMCA planned to return to Seoul for its first in-person conference since the pandemic.

 Harvard Model Congress Europe was founded in 1987 and holds an annual conference in mid-March.
-Although it simulates American government with six congressional committees and several US government special programs, HMC Europe also looks at institutions of international governance, including (among others) the World Health Organization, Group of 24, and European Commission.
-HMC Europe 2020 was canceled due to the Coronavirus pandemic, and the 2021 conference will be hosted virtually.
+HMC Europe looks at institutions of international governance, including the World Health Organization, Group of 24, and European Commission.
+HMC Europe 2020 was canceled due to the coronavirus pandemic, and the 2021 conference was hosted virtually.

 Harvard Model Congress Latin America was founded in 2014, holding an annual conference near the end of August.
-The first HMC Latin America took place at São Paulo, Brazil from August 21–24 at Centro Universitário Belas Artes de São Paulo.
-Although it mainly simulates American government, HMC Latin America also includes committees specifically relevant to Latin America such as the Organization of American States and the Presidential Cabinet of Brazil.
-The final HMC Latin America was held in Mexico City, Mexico in 2018.
+The first HMC Latin America took place in São Paulo, Brazil, from August 21 to 24 at the Centro Universitário Belas Artes de São Paulo.

-In all international conferences, students discuss and debate international issues from a more global perspective, formulating policy firsthand.
-The structured committee settings expose them to the realities of the democratic process, challenging them to forge compromise while advancing the interests of their constituency.
-The conferences seek to provide an unparalleled educational experience for talented secondary school students from around the world, offering hundreds of students each year an exciting opportunity to practice public speaking and policy writing.
-The conferences accommodate students with varying degrees of English ability, and the global diversity of participants and staff offers delegates the unique opportunity to approach challenging issues from numerous different perspectives.